 Avoid purchasing email lists or using third-party data sources, as they often contain outdated or inactive email addresses.
 That can trigger spam filters for your entire email audience.

 Over time, some contacts may stop engaging (opening or clicking) with your emails.
-For each contact who has not engaged with your emails for more than X months (depending on how frequently you email), attempt to re-engage them with a simple, polite but engaging email.
+For each contact who has not engaged with your emails for more than X weeks (depending on how frequently you email), attempt to re-engage them with a simple, polite but engaging email.
 If those contacts fail to engage with that email, stop emailing them.

-3. Use Double Opt In processes
+3. Use double opt-in processes

 When a subscriber subscribes to your mailing list, automate a request for the contact to confirm their email address via the appropriate link in your email marketing solution.
 This gives two benefits.

-Second, the new contact is likely to receive that email immediately and open the email (and hopefully click to confirm their email address) as they are on their computer or device right at that moment.
+First, the new contact is likely to receive that email immediately and open the email (and hopefully click to confirm their email address) as they are on their computer or device right at that moment.
 This immediate engagement with your email aids your email reputation.

 4. Craft engaging and relevant subject lines